i2p/i2p.www/i2p2www/spec/i2np.rst

 Notes
 `````
 * When transmitted over [SSU]_, the 16-byte standard header is not used.
 Only a
-  1-byte type and a 4-byte expiration in seconds is included.
+  1-byte type and a 4-byte expiration in seconds are included.
 The message id
-  and size are incorporated into various parts of the SSU data packet format.
+  and size are incorporated in the SSU data packet format.
+  The checksum is not required since errors are caught in decryption.

+* When transmitted over [NTCP2]_, the 16-byte standard header is not used.
+Only a
+  1-byte type, 4-byte message id, and a 4-byte expiration in seconds are included.
+  The size is incorporated in the NTCP2 data packet format.
   The checksum is not required since errors are caught in decryption.

 * The standard header is also required for I2NP messages contained in other